daniele-baieri/my-projects/README.md

-# My MSc in Computer Science exam projects
+# My Academic Computer Science projects

 A selection of beamer presentations for theses/exam projects I worked at.
 Code available on request.